JANE C.H. JACOB

 Jane’s unbridled passion for art and her enjoyment of the business is counterbalanced by healthy doses of time in the garden.

 Partner and Director of Photography and Archival Documentation

 Rodney's more than 45 years in the art business, along with curatorial design, art handling, and photography experience provides Jacob Fine Art's clients with an unparalleled high-level model of recorded evidence ensuring collection protection and archiving.
 Before coming to Jacob Fine Art, he owned and directed Jacob Fine Art Studios, a one-of-a-kind and limited edition sculpture and jewelry design business for high-end galleries and museums.
 Rodney directs the JFAi photography and archive departments, produces professional quality photo-documentation - generally intended for uses in publication or printed projects for Jacob Fine Art, and manages the Oak Park office operations.
 His highly-developed knowledge base serves as an invaluable resource for sculpture, metals, and general art research for the business.
 Rodney began his art studies at Wichita State University, KS and obtained his BS in Arts Education; he continued his master's work in metalsmithing and sculpture at Emporia State University, also in Kansas.

 LEAH M. BARRY

 Leah serves JFAi in art research, tracking down valuable information on issues regarding provenance, authentication, fraud, and the state of the art market.
 A skilled writer adept in both English and French, Leah's strong grammar and editorial skills contribute to JFAi's overall success.
 Leah studied studio art and art history at Western Michigan University, earning a BA and several scholarships for artistic achievement.
-Leah is an avid bike commuter, riding between Chicago and Oak Park come rain, sleet or snow.
-On top of commuting, Leah spends her weekends on training rides in the company of the BFF Bikes Racing Team, competing in the Screw City Cyclocross Race Series, Michigan Cyclocross Series, & the Chicago Cyclocross Cup, as well as testing her mental fortitude in endurance Gravel Races such as the Barry-Roubaix and Rough Road 100.
+Leah spends her weekends playing with bikes in the company of the BFF Bikes Racing Team, competing in Cyclocross, Downhill, and Endurance Gravel events.
+An ambassador for Fearless Women of Dirt, Leah takes great joy in introducing other folks to the joys of off-road bike riding.